acesaspa/RestaurantOrderingSystem_481/README.md

     - Adding/removing/changing quantity of items in the cart will update everywhere it's needed (Cart page and Checkout page).

+    - The Cowboy burger selection screen (as seen in the video at 2:44) was only hard-coded and not implemented with the system.
+Inside the Visual Studio it is saved as "ItemSubstitution.xaml" and "ItemSubstitution.xaml.cs"

 ## Using the system

 For each page, the instructions for what everything on the page does is explained; then any functions not explained in the instructions or the above heading (Functionality implemented) are explained.